formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/formkiq.md

 ## CloudFormation

-Clicking the installation link will bring you to the AWS Console Login if you are not already logged in.
-Once you are logged in, you will be taken to the `CloudFormation Create Stack` page.
+Clicking the installation link will bring you to the AWS Console Login (if you are not already logged in).
+Once you are logged in, you will be taken to the "CloudFormation Create Stack" page.

 ### Create Stack

 ![CloudFormation Create Stack](./img/cf-createstack.png)

-On the `Create stack` page, enter the FormKiQ installation S3 Url provided to you, or can be found on your Enterprise Github page.
+On the "Create stack" page, enter the FormKiQ installation S3 Url provided to you, or can be found on your Enterprise GitHub page.

-Clicking the `Next` button will take you to the stack details page.
+Clicking the "Next" button will take you to the stack details page.
 On this page we can configure FormKiQ.

 ### Stack Name